vaibbhavk/typing-bot/README.md

 ### Overview

-**Typing Bot** is a Python project designed to automate the typing experience on the Monkeytype platform.
+**Typing Bot** is a Python project designed to automate the typing experience on Monkeytype.com.

 ### Technologies used